TREND50/gp_ana/README.md

 # gp_ana
-Analysis tool for GP data (Rust)
+Analysis tool for GP35 data (recorded with Rust DAQ)

-Relevant tools are available with 3 script at present:
+Relevant tools are available within 3 scripts at present:

 ## [readData.py](https://github.com/TREND50/gp_ana/blob/master/readData.py)
 Script to read GP35 data produced by the RUST DAQ software and manipulate it.
 Relies on [```pyef```](https://github.com/TREND50/pyef) package to access data.
 Main functions are: